Chahnaz-Kbaisi/diet-habits-disease-us/README.md

 ***
 # Limitations
  * Data was not available for all years for all of the factors analyzed.
  * The Food Environment Atlas only had data for 2007 and 2012, and nothing more current than that.
  * Not all of the years could be included in the datasets because the columns were not consistently constructed from year to year and in some cases, data was inconsistent.
  * "Direct farm sales per capita (% change), 2007 - 12" could not be used for analysis due to lack of obesity/diabetes rate data for years 2007 through 2009.
-   *  The following columns were not used for analysis due to the inaccuracy of data readings in the [County Health Rankings](http://www.countyhealthrankings.org/content/data-changes):
+ *  The following columns were not used for analysis due to the inaccuracy of data readings in the [County Health Rankings & Roadmaps](http://www.countyhealthrankings.org/content/data-changes):
     * Primary Care Physicians Rate
     * Primary Care Physicians
     * Mental Health Providers